 Therefore you're going to want to stick around because I'm going to discuss this very common experience that writers have when putting books onto the market.
 So let me get into it.

-As we race towards 1 000 subscribers here on YouTube and check out below in the description and grab a copy of my absolutely free self-publishing checklist.
+Grab a copy of my absolutely free Self-Publishing Checklist.
 To make sure that you're not skipping any of the secrets necessary to win at self-publishing.